Fred Kwasi Apaloo: Early life

-Judicial career
+Career

-Apaloo was called to the English bar in 1950 by the Middle Temple.
-He later returned to practise law in Ghana.
+Apaloo returned to practise law in Ghana after his studies in England.
 He defended those involved in the Anloga riots following widespread protests against the imposition of taxes by the British colonial administration.
 After Ghana attained its independence from British colonial rule, he was appointed a High Court Judge in 1960.
 In 1964, he presided over the treason trials of five persons including three close associates of President Kwame Nkrumah.
 They were Tawia Adamafio, information minister, Ebenezer Ako-Adjei, foreign minister and Hugh Horatio Cofie Crabbe, secretary of the ruling Convention People's Party.
 One of the other judges was Edward Akufo-Addo who also later became Chief Justice in 1966 and ceremonial President of Ghana in 1970.
 The acquittal led to the then president, Nkrumah trying to purge the judiciary.
 He was appointed to the Court of Appeal in 1966 and to the Supreme Court of Ghana in 1971.